 Popeye (1980) - too long and slow in places, as a live-action version of the cartoon.
 Had it been more exciting and entertaining, I'd enjoy it more

-Nah (movies I have no intention in owning, buying or adding to my Robin Williams collection, whatsoever)
+Nah (movies I have no intention of owning, buying or adding to my Robin Williams collection, whatsoever)

 Seize The Day (1986) - dull, long, tedious.
-Is the most boring film I have seen of his, unfortunately.
+One of the most boring films I have seen of his, unfortunately.

 Toys (1992) - despite it coming from the director of Good Morning Vietnam, words cannot express how oddly, as well as extremely dull & dire this was for me.

 Being Human (1994) - I know Robin Williams is virtually capable of playing an array of characters, but I felt he was completely miscast in the main role. & the story and plot was yet again dull & not very good.